+Life-threatening allergic reactions

+When the school nurse is not immediately available, and the child has an order from a licensed provider for the administration of emergency epinephrine by auto injector, school personnel trained by the school nurse are authorized to administer epinephrine by an auto-injector.
+The school personnel must also be tested for competency in compliance with the statute.

+• In the event of a life-threatening allergic reaction, for students who do not have such an order, the school nurse will follow protocols written by the BB&N school physician.

+Field Trips

-- Life-threatening allergic reactions - When the school nurse is not immediately available, and the child has an order from a licensed provider for the administration of emergency epinephrine by auto injector, school personnel trained by the school nurse are authorized to administer epinephrine by an auto-injector.
-The school personnel must also be tested for competency in compliance with the statute. - In the event of a life-threatening allergic reaction, for students who do not have such an order, the school nurse will follow protocols written by the BB&N school physician. - Field Trips - In the event that a student's parent/guardian or a school nurse is unable to attend a field trip, and a child is in need of medication, the school nurse may delegate the administration of said medication to a trained, responsible adult. - Students who have an order for emergency epinephrine must be accompanied on field trips by an individual who has been trained in its administration and has passed a competency test. - Students who may need other injectable medication, i.e. insulin, must be accompanied on field trips by a parent/guardian unless it is deemed appropriate by the student's Licensed Care Provider, the school nurse and parent/guardian in writing that a student can self-administer.
+- Students who have an order for emergency epinephrine must be accompanied on field trips by an individual who has been trained in its administration and has passed a competency test. - Students who may need other injectable medication, i.e. insulin, must be accompanied on field trips by a parent/guardian unless it is deemed appropriate by the student's Licensed Care Provider, the school nurse and parent/guardian in writing that a student can self-administer.